Baked Zucchini Chips

 sliced zucchini on a chopping board.

 Step 1- Prep.
-Slice the zucchini into very thin slices.
+Slice the zucchini very thinly.

 sliced zucchini medallions on a chopping board.

 Step 2- Drain.
-Using a paper towel or clean kitchen towel, pat the zucchini dry to ensure all excess moisture is removed.
+Using a paper towel or a clean kitchen towel, pat the zucchini dry to remove all excess moisture.

 sliced and seasoned zucchini chips on a baking sheet.

 Step 3- Season.
-Add the olive oil and salt and toss until the zucchini is lightly coated in oil.
+Add the olive oil and salt, and toss until the zucchini is lightly coated.
 Place the zucchini on the prepared baking sheet in a single layer.

 baked zucchini chips.